jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/5_Physical_Collet.typ

 How many #gls("lie") are needed, what dimensions should they have, where should they be attached, what minimum distance between them is required, and what magnitude should be pulled or pushed.

 Therefore, @tab_32 and @tab_33 can be considered as an important first step, providing indications for concrete further action.

+// TODO proper transition into next chapter - also make sure to hihglight that the provided inofrmaiton from the enxt chapter are helpful, but the optmizaiton is still just one of the next steps that needs to be taken.
+With it informaiton especially related to the desired test condiations can be obtianed.
+While the optimiaztion results can be reagrded as hihgly helpful, potentially additional considerations need to be make depending on the scale of the considered project
 To identify a favorite, load approximation should be carried out next.

+// TODO proper summary
+#summary_([
 In this section, it was explained what is meant by physical load introduction.
 Then, several options were enumerated and explained, which should have highlighted the difference between simulative and physical or experimental load application.
 An evaluation table was presented and applied to each #gls("lie").
 The derivation of results was discussed in detail in written form on one hand, and on the other hand, a tabular presentation was given for clarity.
 This section brings to our attention that the next sub-point should address the load discretization of continuous aerodynamics.

+])